bitbank2/image_to_c/README.md

 PNG, JPEG, BMP, TIFF, GIF, PPM, TARGA, JEDMICS, CALS and PCX<br>

 <b>What happens for unrecognized files?</b><br>
-If the file type is not known, it will generate the same C output, but without additionl info.<br>
+If the file type is not known, it will generate the same C output, but without additional info.<br>

 If you find this code useful, please consider sending a donation or becoming a Github sponsor.